How To Create A Winter Evergreens Planter

 5. Add the Bling

 Accents are a great way to add interest.
-Faux berries, like these picks of white and blue, come in a variety of styles.
+Faux berries, glitzy ornaments or natural seedpods.
 A few shiny baubles create reflections and immediately bring the Christmas spirit to an arrangement!
-You can also use natural accents you've collected like pinecones or wood cuts.
+You can also use natural accents you've collected like pinecones or woodcuts.
+We carry a large assortment of different accents for every style!

 Even though these winter planter arrangements are not living, they need to be watered once a week, with cold water, to help keep the greens fresh.
 In climates where freezing is normal, once the arrangement is frozen, you can leave it.
 In climates where it doesn't freeze often, you will need to water more often.